FDR Control for Online Anomaly Detection: Comparison against competitor

-Using the $p$-value with the empirical estimator, the anomalies are detected by using mBH as the threshold estimator on overlapping subseries in the Algorithm~\ref{alg:GOAD}.
+\paragraph{Our detector mBH on overlapping subseries} Using the $p$-value with the empirical estimator, the anomalies are detected by using mBH as the threshold estimator on overlapping subseries in the Algorithm~\ref{alg:fdrcontroad}.
 For each time $t$, the threshold is computed as: $ \hat \varepsilon_{mBH_{\alpha}, t} = f_m(\hat p_{t-m}, \ldots, \hat p_t)$, where $f_m$ is the mBH-procedure.
-To ensure FDR control according to Theorem~\ref{th:empFDR}, the cardinality of the calibration set to be equal to $n = \frac{\winsize}{\alpha}-1$.
-In this experiment $m$ is equal to $100$ and $\alpha$ takes values $0.1$ and $0.2$ depending the tested scenario.
-So the calibration set takes values $999$ or $1999$.
+To ensure FDR control according to Theorem~\ref{th:empFDR}, the cardinality of the calibration is set equal to $n = \frac{\winsize}{\alpha}-1$.
+In this experiment, $m$ is equal to $100$ and $\alpha$ takes values $0.1$ and $0.2$ depending on the tested scenario.
+So the calibration set takes values of $999$ or $1999$. \paragraph{LORD} LORD introduced in \cite{javanmard2018} is based on alpha-investing rules to define a threshold on $p$-values.
+For each time $t$, the threshold is computed according to the alpha-investing rules, depending on the previous decisions made by the algorithm.
+For more precision, see the original article \cite{javanmard2018}.
+The empirical $p$-value given in Eq.~\ref{eq:empv} does not respect the super uniformity property required by LORD to control FDR.
+The conformal $p$-value defined in Equation~\ref{eq:conf} does.